Biomethane: a pillar of the energy transition

 As a pillar of the energy transition, it contributes to local energy independence and replaces fossil fuels for transport and heating, which account for the bulk of our energy needs and the largest share of our greenhouse gas emissions.

-Image showing a biogas collection system at a landfill site.
+Image showing a biogas collector at a non-hazardous waste storage facility.

 Excellent environmental performance